 Additionally, the content and objectives of the Dissemination and Exploitation Plan are complemented by Deliverable 7.3.
 Business Plan, whose objective is to define the most adequate commercialization vehicles of the identified results together with the identification of the opportunities, market assessment and barriers to perform such exploitation.

 After this introduction, the structure of the deliverable is organized in the following sections:

 - 2. Objectives

-- 3. Identification of key results of the project

-- 4. Communication and Dissemination Plan
+- 3. Communication and Dissemination Plan

-- 5. Exploitation Plan
+- 4. Exploitation Plan

 2 Objectives